-I thought I was prepared for the storm, I thought I was smart, I thought I was ready for what was coming.
+I thought I was prepared for the storm.
+I thought I was smart.
+I thought I was ready for what was coming.
 I was so wrong about everything.
-Hurricane Odile was not suppose to hit us
+Hurricane Odile was not supposed to hit us

 Even before the storm hit us the house was shaking but nothing like we were about to experience.
 We moved away from the windows just in case the windows blew in.
-Josh and I both decided to ride out the storm together and I am so grateful for him.
+Josh and I both rode out the storm together, and I am so grateful for him.
 He kept me sane in the most terrifying moments of my life!
-I have never before felt that scared.
+I have never felt that scared.
 We could hear all the stuff being blown around outside……haha we thought we secured everything, but you can’t secure anything from 145km or more winds!

-Creaking and groaning and thing smashing outside with us trying to guess what it was that was being destroyed.
-I wanted to check on my house we lived side by side in a duplex.
+Creaking and groaning and things smashing outside with us, trying to guess what was being destroyed.
+I wanted to check on my house.
+We lived side by side in a duplex.
 It was dark, and all we had were the lights from our cell phones.
 What we saw was unbelievable….my whole sliding glass door was coming out with the frame!
-We started to move a few things around to try and secure it with a couch as the wind was wiping around us and rain.
-In a flash we decided to move all my electronics…..there were a lot of things so many that I missed a few.
+We moved a few things around to secure it with a couch as the wind was wiping around us and raining.
+In a flash we moved all my electronics…..there were a lot of things, so many that I missed a few.
 We put them on this bed with wheels and covered them all up and moved the bed behind the wall.
-We went back to safety on the other side of the house which seemed safer and less wet
+We went back to safety on the other side of the house, which seemed safer and less wet.

-I hugged a pillow and we couldn’t take our eyes off the windows praying that the windows wouldn’t blow in…..sitting in the dark but for a few candles.
+I hugged a pillow and we couldn’t take our eyes off the windows, praying that the windows wouldn’t blow in…..sitting in the dark but for a few candles.
 I couldn’t relax and neither could Josh.
-We started making an exit plan…..what if the windows blow in? what if the house starts to blow apart?
+We started making an exit plan…..what if the windows blow in?
+What if the house blows apart?
 Where do we go?
-We decided on the bodega downstairs, it has no windows so we could be safe or the bathroom.
+We decided on the bodega downstairs.
+It has no windows so we could be safe or the bathroom.

-It finally passed and we were so tired but scared to sleep.
-We both took turns sleeping for 20 min here and there but every time there was a noise I awoke to attention.
-Dawn arrives and we look outside and all I see is complete decimation of my yard.
+It finally passed, and we were so tired but scared to sleep.
+We both took turns sleeping for 20 minutes here and there, but every time there was a noise, I awoke to attention.
+Dawn arrives and we look outside and all I see is the complete decimation of my yard.
 We try to get out the door but the wood has swollen from the rain and we are stuck!
-We look outside and see a man, I talk to him in English and in broken Spanish if he would come and push on our door
+We look outside and see a man.
+I talk to him in English and in broken Spanish if he would come and push on our door.

 We are free!
-Free to see the damage caused by odile.
+Free to see the damage caused by Odile.
 My house has no sliding glass doors and I have 4 inches of water on my floor.
 I mopped and wrung 3 or 5 full buckets of water out.
-The pool is green and black with the pool pump destroyed, everything we thought we secured were in the yard or gone!
-The brick wall around the pool knocked over, the lawn chairs and BBQ in the bushes.
+The pool is green and black with the pool pump destroyed.
+Everything we thought we had secured was in the yard or gone!
+The brick wall around the pool was knocked over and the lawn chairs and BBQ were in the bushes.
 My beautiful yard…..devastated!
 No more pretty trees or bushes ……gone.

 More to come tomorrow